keshav-b/KALKI/README.md

 A summarisation tool that accepts a Commercial Document and displays it's summary based on the topics chosen by the user.

-* This is currently an extractive summarisation to just test the working, futher it will be replaced by abstractive techniques ;)
+Extractive summarisation techniques are used and their results are compared to human written summaries using ROUGE.

-Run `project.py` and launch `localhost` in browser
+Run `project.py` and launch `localhost` in browser.